Deploy from a Blueprint

 Linked WordPress environment

-title on your Atlas App environment page. -
+title on your app environment page. -

 Click the WP Admin link at the top of the WordPress environment page.